EXPERIENCE EARLY MUSIC WITH US.

 • INSTRUMENTS

 The instruments our musicians play are antique, or faithful replicas of, instruments from the Baroque era.
-Playing on these instruments gives us a clearer sense of the sounds composers originally imagined.
-Often, these historical instruments produce a warmer, more natural, and often more intimate sound than today’s instruments.
+Playing on these instruments gives us a clearer sense of the sounds composers may have imagined - and that audiences may have heard - long ago.
+These historical instruments often produce a warmer, softer, and more intimate sound than today’s instruments.

 • PITCH

-Pitch was not the same everywhere in the past, so early music ensembles frequently tune to different “As” depending on what a composer in that time and place would have expected.
+Pitch was not the same everywhere in the past, so early music ensembles frequently tune to different “As” depending on what a certain composer or geographical location would have expected.
 However, for the sake of standardization, today’s early music ensembles often use A=415Hz, a historical pitch which is one semitone lower than the A=440Hz used by most musicians and orchestras today.

 • STYLE